incinn/barnz.dev/content/legal/_index.nl.md

 For more information on the specific Creative Commons license used [click here](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-## Third Party Software & Acknowledgements
+## Third party software & acknowledgements

-A lot of what I do makes use of fantastic open-source projects.
-This website is no different.
+We all use open source projects every day.
+Often without knowing it.

 I directly use and want to thank the following projects: